christie-cb/multiverse/oop-assignment/README.md

 ![UML](/../images/oop-assignment/UML.png?raw=true)

-After some more thought the end result looked more like this.
+In the end, the result looked more like the diagram below.
 ForumPage containts a Post array but doesn't place any restrictions on what properties the post needs to have.
+Still a bit unsure about this so any feedback would be hugely appreciated!
+Thank you!

+### Improvements to make
+- Post, Poll and Comment to inherit from a generic class with only text, date and author.
+- Putting more thought into Poll and Options.

 ![UML](/../images/oop-assignment/UML_updated.png?raw=true)